This post may contain affiliate links. Please read my disclosure policy.

 - ¼ cup kosher salt (not a typo)

 - 1 cup cider vinegar

 - 1 tablespoon mustard seeds

 - Line a fine mesh sieve with cheesecloth and add the vegetables.
-Allow them to drain for 10 minutes or so, then gather the ends of the cheesecloth together and twist to form a bundle.
+Allow them to drain for 10 minutes, then gather the ends of the cheesecloth together and twist to form a bundle.
 Squeeze a little tighter to press out the liquid, allowing it to drain.
-Don't smash the vegetables but extract as much liquid as possible.
+Don't smash the vegetables but gently extract as much liquid as possible.